 If you have very strong avoidance mechanisms in place, and you are unable to distract yourself at night, then you cannot avoid your anxious thoughts when it becomes time to rest.
 It is for this reason that avoidance and distraction are not reliable avoidance techniques.
 Learning mindfulness, or being with your anxiety and befriending it, is a great technique to investigate if you suffer from nighttime anxiety.

 Additionally, being very careful of your alcohol and caffeine intake as well as the kinds of exposure you are having to electronics and media before bedtime can have an impact on your ability to rest without anxiety.
 It may help you to have a nighttime ritual that entails winding down that you stick to.
+Take your devices out of the bedroom and see if it doesn't help.

 People who struggle with this kind of anxiety can most benefit from cogntive behavior therapy or mindfulness based interventions throughout their day.